Microsoft® Windows® Desktop RTH virtualized-mode GPOS¶

 Make sure that configured image names are identical to the module names in

-respectively.
-You must modify the Linux command line by changing thebootline
+grub.confrespectively.
+You must modify the Linux command line by changing thebootlineentry in the Hypervisor Configuration File (HCF)WindowsEFI_Linux64.txt.Note

 Configure your Linux Kernel (vmlinuz) as